mahussain1/Image-Segmentaion/README.md

-Note: The code and all data files are taekn from [@seth814](https://github.com/seth814).
-Credit goes to him.
-I changed code files to work on CPU and interpreted to input a single frame to perform semantic segmentation.
+Note: Code and custom datset are taken from [@seth814](https://github.com/seth814).
+I changed code files to work on CPU and interpret a input image to perform semantic segmentation.